tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 By having materials from the immune system of the host, the virus is able to evade the immune system of the host (this is much like playing a reverse card in UNO).

+Oh and about that mainstream virus image?
+Here it is, this is a type of virus that's called a *Bacteriophage*.
+This means that it is a virus that specifically infects bacteria.
+Impressive in it's own right, but not of much use to us right now.

 ## We're done with the basics of viruses!
 Armed with these, we can understand a lot about the Coronavirus!